Drummingcoder/Chess-clock-arduino/README.md

 - Can store previous time setting
 - The difference between v1.0 and v2.0 is that v2.0 has two additional displays to show Player 1 and 2 times separately

-Things to add:
-- Add a centisecond display under 20 secs

 To add in version 2.0:
 - Blinking minutes or seconds when setting up
 - Revamp settings so that only one button has to be pressed (if trying to go fast)
 - Better time handling using millis(), using delay() for now
+  - Add a centisecond display (extra digit to decisecond display) after this improvement
 - Add melody to 10 sec warning
+- Set time and date clock and display time and date when chess clock not in use or only time in corner when chess clock being used

 Added:
 - Option to use previous time settings or not when setting up (Player 1 (white) or left button for YES, Player 2 (Black) or right button for NO)